2011 Nabro eruption: Eruption

 On 12 June 2011, satellite images showed a large volcanic eruption shortly after 22.00 UTC 12 June (close to 01.00 13 June local time), in the Southern Red Sea Region.
 It was first thought to have originated at Dubbi Volcano, but has been confirmed to be from the Nabro stratovolcano in Eritrea, near the Ethiopian border.

 Five days later, on 17 June 2011, the Volcanic Ash Advisory Center (VAAC) reported that the eruption had ceased.

 Then, on 18 June 2011 (at noon, local time) NASA's Aqua satellite passed overhead providing MODIS images which showed an ash plume heading in west-north-westerly direction.

-On 19 June 2011, the volcano produced the highest level of sulfur dioxide emissions in the earth's atmosphere ever detected from space.
+On 19 June 2011, the volcano produced the highest level of sulfur dioxide emissions in the Earth's atmosphere ever detected from space.
 Satellite images showed a 15 km long lava flow.

 The next day, on 20 June 2011: VAAC reported that the SO2 eruption was continuing.

 Between the 22 and 27 June 2011, the eruption of sulfur dioxide, water vapour, and ash was confirmed to be still active by MODIS pictures taken from the TERRA satellite.

+In the first fifteen days of eruption, Nabro emitted a total SO2 mass of about 4.5 MT.

 On 24 June 2011, NASA Earth Observatory provided this false-color image (below) using the Advanced Land imager on the EO-1 satellite, showing that the lava flow from the 19th had not progressed significantly further, but that the eruption was ongoing.

 On 30 June 2011, at least some of the people who have been evacuated are reported to be in Hawra and Wadien.

 That same day, eruption satellite images seem to show the volcano has stopped producing the ash cloud.

 By 1 July 2011, eruption satellite images show a fresh ash cloud eruption, diminishing until 4 July, when the ash eruption still appears to be ongoing.

 Under a week later, on 6 July 2011, the ash cloud seems to have again stopped being produced.
 On 7 July 2011, SO2 emissions were much reduced.
 But on 12 July 2011, the eruption was still ongoing.